Highlights for oxandrolone

-Visit your doctor for regular check ups.
-You will need important blood work done while you are taking this medicine.\n\nThis medicine has not been shown to improve athletic ability.\n\nThis medicine may affect blood sugar levels.
-If you have diabetes, check with your doctor or health care professional before you change your diet or the dose of your diabetic medicine.\n\nThis medicine is banned from use by the US and the International Olympic Committees and other athletic organizations.
+This medicine may affect blood sugar levels.
+If you have diabetes, check with your doctor or health care professional before you change your diet or the dose of your diabetic medicine.

 Keep out of the reach of children.
 This medicine can be abused.
 Keep your medicine in a safe place to protect it from theft.
 Do not share this medicine with anyone.
 Selling or giving away this medicine is dangerous and against the law.

 What does the pill look like?